Jhon-Lei95/learngit/readme.txt

-I am a very super girl.
+I am very happy.
-Where should I go.
+He is not here.